Dirgantara Air Service Flight 5940: Flight

 The flight took off from Syamsudin Noor International Airport around 15:30 local time with 15 passengers and 2 crew members and was heading to Sampit, a city known for its strategic location and economy in South Kalimantan.
 The aircraft was piloted by Captain Herybert and was co-piloted by First Officer Sofyan Noor.
-Approximately one minute after take off, the right engine malfunctioned.
+Approximately one minute after takeoff, the right engine malfunctioned.
 The crew then reported to the tower, but instead of reporting the malfunctioning engine, the crew accidentally reported the other engine was working normally.
 The crew then stated that they would "return to base", but whilst making an emergency landing they lost control of the aircraft and it crashed through the rooftops of PT.
 Barox Utama Jaya, a factory producing oxygen tanks and acetylene.
 The crash site was located 3 km from the airport.

 13 passengers and both crew members were killed.
-A factory worker was also killed and 3 others were injured due to the subsequent explosions.
+A gas plant worker was also killed and 3 others were injured due to the subsequent explosions.
 Two passengers of Flight 5940, identified as 40-year old Irianto and 12-year old Rusdiana survived the impact.
 Both were rushed to nearby hospitals.
 Rusdiana however succumbed to her injuries while on the way to the hospital.
 A worker who initially survived the crash in critical injuries, died due to the severity of his injuries.

 Passengers and crew

 The aircraft was carrying 15 passengers, including a 12-year-old child, and 2 crew members.
-Little is known about the crews' flying experience.
-The bodies were evacuated to Syamsudin Noor Hospital in Banjarmasin.
-The repatriation and identification progress were observed by the then South Kalimantan Governor Gusti Hanan Aman.
+Little is known about the crew's flying experience.
+The bodies were removed to Syamsudin Noor Hospital in Banjarmasin.
+The repatriation and identification progress were observed by the then South Kalimantan Governor, Gusti Hanan Aman.
 The sole survivor was a 40-year-old man identified by authorities as Irianto.
 He suffered bone fractures and facial injuries and underwent a 4-hour surgery in Dr. Soeharsono Military Hospital.
 The surgery was conducted by Lieutenant Colonel Dr. Dedi Zamhuri from the nearby Indonesian Air Force Military Hospital.